Religious Exploration

 Registration

 We ask that all children who attend RE on a regular basis be registered.
-For your convenience, links to the registration forms are available on this webpage.
-If your child has special needs, please note so on your registration and speak with the DRE so that we can best involve your child.
+For your convenience, links to the registration forms are available above on this webpage.
+If your child has special needs, please indicate them on your registration forms so that we can be as fully inclusive and welcoming as possible.

 Sunday Worship Service